 See all Cooking with Kids recipes

-A recipe from the Great British Chefs main meals collection.
+A recipe from the Great British Chefs main meals and cooking project collection.

 Guideline Daily Amounts are calculated for a standard adult woman.